NARPNet/NARPNet_NCS/README.md

 ### The Macro Files

 To use these, you really need to tell FLDIGI to show the 48 macros with *View / View/Hide 48 macros*.
-This will show all 48 maxcro buttons.
+This will show all 48 macro buttons.

-The files are really subject to change but here is a basic decription of what's there right now.
+The files are really subject to change but here is a basic description of what's there right now.

 * `NARPNet_NCS.mdf`: the main NARPNet NCS macro file.
   * The green buttons on the left are numbered in order of the flow of the net.
   * The red buttons in the middle are general "operator" functions (i.e., not necessarily NCS).
-  * The blue buttons on the right are things that dont transmit anything.
+  * The blue buttons on the right are things that don't transmit anything.
 They just configure things and such.

 * `NARPNet_OP.mdf`: So far this is just the NCS file with the NCS stuff deleted.